• There are no suggestions because the search field is empty.

 Related Reading: Tips to Help You Survive—and Thrive—as a Blended Family

-All the pieces that make up a blended family work best when there are understanding, respect, and a willingness to discuss decisions whenever necessary.
+All the pieces that make up a blended family work best when there is understanding, respect, and a willingness to discuss decisions whenever necessary.
 Knowing what works for your family and setting boundaries to safeguard those values helps to create ease.
-Also, be aware of what works for the other family, too.
+Also, be aware of what works for the other family too.

 Boundaries and respect enable families to thrive.
 Knowing what works for our family and recognizing that things operate differently in the other household has helped us be flexible.
 Preserving our family values as the children grow and change is vital.

-If you want support to create healthy boundaries in your blended family or need help navigating the challenges of blended families, Heartmanity would love to help!
+If you want support to create healthy boundaries in your blended family or you struggle with the complexity and challenges of blended families, Heartmanity would love to help!
 Reach out to us at support@heartmanity.com

 Like the article?
 Help us spread the word and share it!